wadmp/newdocs/docs/src/explanations/playbooks/README.md

 ## Available Playbook Actions

-When creating playbook, fill in the name, company and the device type.
-A playbook can be run only for single device type because of settings differences between the device types.
-Select the devices you want to run playbook for.
+When creating a playbook, fill in the name, company, and device type.
+A playbook can be run only for a single device type because of setting differences between the device types.
+Select the devices you want to run the playbook for.

 You can add these types of actions to the playbook: